cijhho123/Yugioh-Collection-Price-Calculator/README.md

 - 500 KB of free space
 - Stable internet connection

-## License
+## MIT License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE) file for details. </br>
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details. </br>
-> Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
-Copyright and license notices must be preserved.
-Contributors provide an express grant of patent rights.
+> A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Credits
 - All the coding was done by me, for any feedback or complains please open an issue or contact me directly.
+If you use the code or parts of it in your own project i'd be grateful if you could credit me and even send me the product you are working on to see myself :)

 - Thanks to the YugiohPrices team for their wonderful price tracking abillities and free API. </br>
 at https://yugiohprices.com